Community

 Higher rates of depression and anxiety in isolated patients compared to those with strong community

 Community serves as an essential lifeline for patients, caregivers, and clinicians navigating the disease journey.
-Far beyond casual social interaction, robust community networks deliver measurable improvements in psychological health, combat profound isolation, and alleviate the significant burdens that define chronic and life-threatening illness.
+Robust community networks deliver measurable improvements in psychological health—far more than casual social interaction—combating profound isolation and alleviating the significant burdens that define chronic and life-threatening illness.

 For patients across all disease communities—cancer, heart disease, diabetes, Alzheimer's, and beyond—community acts as a critical interpersonal resource directly linked to better psychological outcomes, improved quality of life, and increased resilience.
 The "care gap" between clinical appointments represents unmet psychosocial needs that traditional healthcare systems fail to address.
 During this gap, patients endure deep isolation, feeling that nobody truly understands their experience until they live it themselves.